"Try Me"

 --Daddy B. Nice

 About T.K.
-Soul #6 -- The New Generation: New Album Alert!
+Soul New 4-Star Album Review!

 Terence Kimble, aka T. K. Soul, was born in Winnfield, Louisiana on August 26, 1964.
 Kimble started out professionally as a keyboardist for R&B group H-Town and a songwriter ("Wiggle," "Party Like We Used To"), producer and keyboard player for Willie Clayton, his first big break coming in 2000 and 2001 on the Call Me Mr. C and The Little Giant Of Soul albums by Clayton.